Olivia Attwood withdraws from I’m A Celebrity after one day in the jungle

 Their challenge saw Attwood inserting her hand into small wall openings filled with worms in a bid to unscrew pipe fittings inside and stop the flow of water in chambers holding Boy George and Moyles.

-Attwood shot to fame in 2017 on hit dating show Love Island and ahead of the new series said she was looking forward to debunking the misconception that she’s “high maintenance” and cannot cope without makeup.
+Attwood shot to fame in 2017 on hit dating show Love Island and ahead of the new series said she was looking forward to debunking the misconception that she is “high maintenance” and cannot cope without make-up.

 Her representatives have been contacted for further comment.